-This is a fun power bowl recipe that will keep your energy high for hours.
+This Enlightened Miso Power Bowl is a fun recipe that will keep your energy high for hours.
 Miso is a fermented food that aids in digestion and adds a wonderful umami flavor to foods.
 If you are new to miso, Orange-Maple Miso Dressing is a great way to incorporate it into your diet.
-Gluten-free, nut-free, refined sugar–free, soy-free option!
+It’s a great gluten-free, nut-free, refined sugar–free, and soy-free option!
 Recipe and photo from The Oh She Glows Cookbook* by Angela Liddon.
 Reprinted by arrangement with Avery, a member of Penguin Group (USA) LLC, A Penguin Random House Company.
 Copyright © Glo Bakery Corporation, 2014.

 - 1 sweet potato, cut into 1⁄2-inch rounds

-- 1 1⁄2 teaspoons olive oil or coconut oil, melted
+- 1 1⁄2 tsp olive oil or coconut oil, melted

 - 1 cup uncooked quinoa